txsun1997/Black-Box-Tuning/README.md

 We provided an end-to-end inference optimization solution.
 Only one line of code is needed for ~2x inference speed.

+SDK `onnxruntime-gpu` is required for optimization.
+Installation of this package can be troublesome.
+And there may be some environment-specific errors or unexpected performance.
+But in real-world scenarios, this is a part of the black box on server side.

 To export a BBT model based on PyTorch to an Onnx model, you can run `export_and_optimize.py` with all arguments set to default to get a demo onnx model.
 ```bash